 Whether you’re an expat or not, don’t you just love and adore good repair people, technicians, mechanics, computer geeks, healers of mind and body, and so on?

 Unfortunately good ones are not always easy to find.
 Like people in general, technicians and their cousins come in all types and flavors, but the one I met in Ghana, West Africa, surely was unique.
-I now live in Moldova but I still love to tell this story.
-So here it is, a repost from two years ago.
+It’s been a while since I lived in Ghana, but I still love to tell this story.
+So here it is:

 According to my calculations, the problem